kevin-pb/data-structure-personal-information/README.md

 ## 2- JSON(JavaScript Object Notation)

-El JSON fue la estructura de datos más sencilla de trabajar por la simpleza de su código.
-El JSON se basa en la creación de objetos que a partir de bloques de código.
-En estos bloques de código se coloca información sobre el objeto en cuestión, a partir de eso cree objetos para cada persona.
-Para representar las direcciones, cree una lista de objetos, siendo cada uno de esos objetos una dirección asignada a la persona.
+JSON was the easiest data structure to work with because of the simplicity of its code.
+JSON is based on the creation of objects from blocks of code.
+In these blocks of code, information about the object in question is placed, from which objects are created for each person.
+To represent addresses, a list of objects is created, each of these objects being an address assigned to the person.

 [JSON](https://github.com/kevin-pb/data-structure-personal-information/blob/master/person.json)

 ## 3- YAML( Ain't Markup Language)

-El YAML sigue una estructura de jerarquía basada en las tabulaciones.
-En el YAML usé listas para representar toda la información incluida la de las direcciones.
+The YAML follows a tab-based hierarchy structure.
+In the YAML I used lists to represent all the information including the address information.

 [YAML](https://github.com/kevin-pb/data-structure-personal-information/blob/master/person.yaml)

 ## 4- TOML (Tom's Obvious Minimal Language)

-El TOML Sigue una estructura clave valor simple.
-Use el clave valor para representar la información de las personas y para las direcciones use listas.
+TOML follows a simple key-value structure.
+Use key-values ​​to represent information about people and use lists for addresses.

 [TOML](https://github.com/kevin-pb/data-structure-personal-information/blob/master/person.toml)

 ## 5- XML (eXtensible Markup Language)

-XML sigue un sistema de etiquetas mediante las cuales puedes almacenar informacion, es algo similar al HTML con la diferencia de que las etiquetas las pones tu.
-Habia dos posibles soluciones la primera era la de crear un solo tag y colocarle la informacion como atributos y la otra era la de crear varios tags para guardar la informacion.
-Por comodidad y gusto personal decidi usar la sengunda opcion.
+XML sigue un sistema de etiquetas mediante las cuales puedes almacenar información, es algo similar al HTML con la diferencia de que las etiquetas las pones tú.
+Había dos posibles soluciones, la primera era la de crear un solo tag y colocarle la información como atributos y la otra era la de crear varios tags para guardar la información.
+Por comodidad y gusto personal decidí usar la segunda opción.

 [XML](https://github.com/kevin-pb/data-structure-personal-information/blob/master/person.xml)

 ## 6- INI (windows INItialization file)

-En le archivo ini mediante el clave valor fue sencillo el representar la informacion y para crepresentar la fecha use una lista.
-En ini hay varias formas de hacer listas:
+In the INI file, it was easy to represent the information using the key value, and to represent the date I used a list.
+In INI there are several ways to make lists:

 ### [General]
 comma_separated=Value1, Value2, Value3